marcobeierer/wordpress-linkchecker/src/readme.txt

 1. List of broken links found by the Link Checker.

 == Changelog ==

+= 1.12.0 =

+* Moved scheduler to tab in main view.
+* Added Polylang integration.
+	* Probably also works with WPML.

 = 1.11.0 =
 *Release Date - 22th April, 2018*